DEPARTMENT OF GENERAL SERVICES

 LEASE MANAGEMENT & PROCUREMENT

 For State agencies, Lease Management and Procurement oversees the acquisition of commercial real property for use as State offices and procures leases of real property (Code State Finance and Procurement Article, secs.
 4-318 through 4-321).
-Formed in 1998, this unit conducts surveys of State requirements for leased space, sets standards for the allocation and assignment of leased and State-owned space, and approves space modifications.
+This unit conducts surveys of State requirements for leased space, sets standards for the allocation and assignment of leased and State-owned space, and approves space modifications.
 The unit ensures landlord compliance with the federal Americans with Disabilities Act and oversees alterations of leased facilities.
 In addition, the unit negotiates certain concession agreements and makes recommendations to the Board of Public Works on the need for State office space construction.

 PORTFOLIO MANAGEMENT DIVISION